KDE/threadweaver/docs/whymultithreading.md

 oriented solutions.

-To create performant applications, the application designers have to leverage the functionality provided by the hardware platform as good as possible.
-While code optimizations only lead to so much improvement, application performance is usually determined by network and I/O throughput.
+To create performant applications, the application designers have to leverage the functionality provided by the hardware platform as much as possible.
+While code optimizations only lead to slight improvement, application performance is usually determined by network and I/O throughput.
 The CPU time needed is usually negligible.
 At the same time, the different hardware subsystems usually are independent in modern